Variable Costing: Definition, Example, and How to Calculate It

 Variable Cost vs Fixed Cost

 Understanding the difference between variable cost and fixed cost is essential for managing a business effectively.
-Variable costing changes depending on the level of production or sales, such as raw materials, shipping fees, or direct labor.
+Variable costing varies with production or sales levels, such as raw materials or direct labor.

 In contrast, fixed costs remain constant regardless of output, such as rent, salaries, or insurance.
-While variable costs provide flexibility and directly impact the cost of each unit produced, fixed costs ensure stability in budgeting.
+Variable costs provide flexibility and directly affect the cost per unit.

 Variable Costing vs Absorption Costing